What is cloud security monitoring?

 What is cloud security management?

-Cloud security management is a set of processes and practices to ensure the security and protection of data, applications and any other resources you may be using in a cloud service.
+Cloud security management is a set of processes and practices to ensure the security and protection of data, applications, data storage, and any other resources you may be using in a cloud service.
 Whereas cloud security monitoring is worried about continuously checking the security of the monitored resources, cloud security management goes beyond the monitoring part, including practices that prevent security threats, like data encryption or risk assessment.
+For example, it is also crucial to secure cloud accounts to prevent unauthorized access and potential data breaches.

 These practices are not set up in a vacuum but must follow industry standards.
 Adhering to these standards help organizations to establish a comprehensive and effective cloud security management program that can secure their data and resources.
 By being compliant to one or more of these standards shows the commitment of a company to security to customers, stakeholders, and regulators.
 Standards like ISO 27001, SOC 2, NIST Cybersecurity Framework, PCI DSS and more, help companies to set up a cloud security management strategy, which inevitably will include cloud security monitoring.